Thematic Apperception Test: Contemporary applications

 Despite criticisms, the TAT continues to be used as a tool for research into areas of psychology such as dreams, fantasies, mate selection and what motivates people to choose their occupation.
 Sometimes it is used in a psychiatric or psychological context to assess personality disorders, thought disorders, in forensic examinations to evaluate crime suspects, or to screen candidates for high-stress occupations.
 It is also commonly used in routine psychological evaluations, typically without a formal scoring system, as a way to explore emotional conflicts and object relations.

-TAT is widely used in France and Argentina using a psychodynamic approach.

 David McClelland and Ruth Jacobs conducted a 12-year longitudinal study of leadership using TAT and found no gender differences in motivational predictors of attained management level.
 The content analysis, however, "revealed 2 distinct styles of power-related themes that distinguished the successful men from the successful women.
 The successful male managers were more likely to use reactive power [that is, aggressive] themes while the successful female managers were more likely to use resourceful [that is, nurturing] power themes.
 Differences between the sexes in the power themes were less pronounced among the managers who had remained in lower levels of management."